Effective April 1, 2022

 - Present valid ID alongside above proof of vaccination or negative test.
 Children 18 and under do not need ID if attending with adult.

-- Stay home if experiencing any symptoms of COVID-19 or if you are a known close contact to a positive case.
+- Stay home if they are experiencing any symptoms of COVID-19 or have been instructed to isolate.

 Please read the full details below to ensure compliance with this policy and a smooth entry process at the Collins Center for the Arts.

-Guests will need to be fully vaccinated with an FDA authorized vaccine and must show proof of vaccination at their time of entry into the Collins Center for the Arts with their valid ticket.
+Guests will need to be fully vaccinated with an FDA authorized vaccine and must show proof of vaccination at their time of entry into the venue with their valid ticket.

 “Fully vaccinated” means on the day of the performance date as shown on the valid ticket, a guest is:

 - at least 14 days after their second dose of an FDA approved two dose COVID-19 vaccine, or

 - at least 14 days after their single dose of an FDA approved single dose COVID-19 vaccine.

 Proof of vaccination must come directly from the healthcare provider that performed the vaccination.
 Guests may display proof on a smartphone or present a physical copy.
 Learn more about getting vaccinated today.